Good Neighbor Next Door Program

 HUD requires that you sign a second mortgage and note for the discount amount.
 No interest or payments are required on this "silent second" provided that you fulfill the three-year occupancy requirement.
-You may also check listings in your area to see what’s available right now but please remember that bidding is only open 5 days.
+You may CHECK LISTINGS in your area to see what’s available right now, but please remember that bidding is only open 5 days.
 The number of properties available is limited and the list of available properties changes daily.

 Who Can Participate?